 Austin works on both the design and permitting side as well as the project side, providing project management support when applicable.
 He worked in the Oil & Gas Industry for two years as a Process Engineer and Technical Support Engineer to design and support produced water recycling and treatment systems.
 He has worked on projects that range from high rate, in-line disinfection to full-scale clean brine recycle, while also being able to lead comprehensive research initiatives.

 Mr. McMinimee graduated from the University of Wyoming in May of 2017 with his B.S degree in Chemical Engineering.
 In March of 2017, Mike passed the Fundamentals of Engineering exam to become an E.I.T.
 As a member of the Engineering Department, Mike serves an integral role in the permitting and design processes and is currently working towards a Professional Engineering License.
-Mike is an avid outdoors-man, and spends most weekends exploring the Colorado back-country.

 Mr. Palmer has diversified experience in hydrogeologic and engineering geologic studies in California and other States.
 He has performed and supervised numerous of investigations for soil and groundwater sampling, water quality, groundwater monitoring well design and installation, aquifer data analysis, contaminant assessment and report preparation.
 Projects include contaminant assessments at military and industrial sites and landfills; percolation testing and related hydrogeologic study for on-site wastewater disposal; phase one environmental site assessments; engineering geologic study for land development.